gha7all/Covid19-Automated-Detection/README.md

 * VGG16
 * Xception
 * Inception_V3
+* ResNet

 Throughout implementing this project, we have found an idea that it's better to combine feautures of two networks, we combined features of DenseNet and MobileNet.

-So the model is trained with 2600 features per each image.
+## Feature Selection
+Training the model by using all the extracted features probably isn't the best idea, so that the best features which have the most effect on producing output are selected by SelectKBest algorithm; it'll boost the speed of training.
+2000 features per image are ready to be trained by a classifier.

 ## Classification
 ### Classifiers: